m6502/BRRtools/README.md

 You can choose between several interoplation algorithms.
 I would really recommend to use bandlimited as it is the only algorithm to to guarantee no aliasing in case of resampling by ratio greater than 1.0 (when shortening/worsening the quality of sample) which is often needed to make the samples fit in SPC700's small 64K memory space!

 ## Troubleshooting

 If you have problem encoding your samples into BRR or that they sound somehow wrong/distorted, try to use `-a0.9` (that is, reduce the amplitude to 90% of the original).
 Very often, overflow problems happens when resampling a normalized sample (where the entire range is used), and reducing the amplitude slightly make it work greatly.

+If you are using Gaussian preemphasis (`-g`), amplifying by 0.9 is generally enough for average instruments, but you may need more attenuation for treble-heavy instruments such as cymbals (up to even `-a0.4` or less in extreme cases).

 ## Compiling BRRtools